 - J.P.
 BRYAN PRESERVATION TRUST.
 This board-designated fund was named for a long-time preservationist, historian, and Foundation leader and has no special restrictions as to the type of projects that may be funded.

-- DIRECTORS ENDOWMENT.
+- JACK R. WAHLQUIST DIRECTORS ENDOWMENT.
 Created in 2000, this fund is for use at the board’s discretion for any purpose or activity of the THF, including grants, publications, and operations.
+It was renamed for long-time director, officer, and benefactor in January 2018.

 - SARAH MEADOWS AND CHARLES E. SEAY PRESERVATION TRUST.
 Named for Dallas civic leaders, the Meadows Seay Trust is restricted for projects supporting the preservation and promotion of Texas history.